alphagov/govuk-design-system/src/patterns/create-accounts/index.md

 Make sure the account creation screen is solely about that task.
 Do not add any distracting content or links.

+Make sure users do not need to enter the same information more than once when creating an account.

 ### Avoid using security measures such as CAPTCHAs

 <abbr title="Completely Automated Public Turing Test to Tell Computers and Humans Apart">CAPTCHAs</abbr> and similar tests require users to recognise words or pictures.

 These are tests of cognitive function, which might be difficult for some users.
 Users can also struggle to recognise specific words or pictures due to differences in culture and locale.

-{% call wcagNote({id: "wcag-avoid-cognitive-test"}) %}

-<p>Avoid making users do a cognitive test to use your service.
-If you do, you must also offer an alternative method.
-This is to comply with <a href="https://www.w3.org/WAI/WCAG22/Understanding/accessible-authentication-minimum">WCAG 2.2 success criterion 3.3.8 Accessible authentication (minimum)</a>.</p>
-<p>See more about <a href="https://www.gov.uk/service-manual/technology/using-captchas">using CAPTCHAs and why they’re problematic</a> in the Service Manual. <a href="https://www.w3.org/WAI/WCAG22/Understanding/accessible-authentication-minimum#object-recognition">WCAG lists some other security measures</a> you can implement to prevent misuse and automated abuse in your service.</p>
+See more about [using CAPTCHAs and why they’re problematic](https://www.gov.uk/service-manual/technology/using-captchas) in the Service Manual.
+[WCAG lists some other security measures](https://www.w3.org/WAI/WCAG22/Understanding/accessible-authentication-minimum#object-recognition) you can implement to prevent misuse and automated abuse in your service.
-{% endcall %}

 ### Never use National Insurance numbers to verify a user’s identity